 The commenter is pointing that the description of DMG passive sensing is not needed and it is better to point to the chapter which already exists and includes the description.

-The Passive Sensing Support field indicates support for DMG passive sensing by providing information on the direction in which beacons are transmitted and optionally on the AP’s location.
+The Passive Sensing Support field indicates support for DMG passive sensing as described in 11.55.3.10 (DMG passive sensing).